saucelabs/sauce-docs/docs/visual-testing/integrations/storybook.md

 ## Introduction

-This guide requires an existing Storybook setup.<br />
+This guide requires an existing Storybook setup.
 You can alternatively take a look to our [example repository](#example).

 All tests are run in a headless [browser](#different-browsers) on your local machine/in your pipeline, so you don't need to worry about setting up a browser driver.